Divorce Process In California

 California Divorce Process

-Going through a divorce is never easy, but the process can be especially complicated in California.
-There are a number of required steps, and if any of them are not completed correctly, it can delay the entire process.
+Divorce is never easy, but it can be especially complicated in California.
+There are several required steps, and if they are not completed correctly, the entire process can be delayed.
 First, one spouse must file a petition for divorce with the court.
 Next, the other spouse must be served with divorce papers.
-Once this has been done, the spouses have to wait at least six months before they can finalize the divorce.
+Once this has been done, the spouses must wait at least six months before finalizing the divorce.

 Child Custody and Visitation

 The topic of child custody and visitation can be a difficult one for many divorced or separated parents.
 After all, no one wants to lose time with their children.
-However, it is important to remember that the best interests of the child should (and, legally, do) always come first.
+However, it is essential to remember that the child’s best interests should (and, legally, do) always come first.

 When it comes to custody, there are two types: physical custody and legal custody.
 Physical custody means who your children live with.
 Legal custody means who makes important decisions for your children (like health care, education, and welfare).
-With that in mind, here are a few things to keep in mind when it comes to child custody and visitation.
+With that in mind, here are a few things to remember regarding child custody and visitation.

-First, the court will consider the child’s age, health, and relationship with each parent when making a custody determination.
+First, the court will consider the child’s age, health, and relationship with each parent when determining custody.
 Second, courts typically prefer to award joint custody whenever possible.
 This arrangement allows both parents to remain involved in their child’s life.
-Finally, courts will order a custody and visitation schedule that is in the best interests of the child.
+Finally, courts will order a custody and visitation schedule that is in the child’s best interests.

 Understanding Child Support In California

 Child support is a court-ordered payment that a noncustodial parent must make to the custodial parent to help cover the costs of raising their child.
-The amount of child support is determined by the court based on a number of factors, including each parent’s income, the needs of the child, and the parenting time arrangement.
+The court determines the amount of child support based on several factors, including each parent’s income, the needs of the child, and the parenting time arrangement.

 Domestic Violence / Civil Harassment